site24x7/plugins/jenkins_job/README.md

 		METRICs                                            DESCRIPTION

-		Job Count                                           Number of jobs
+		job_count                                           Number of jobs
-		Jobs scheduled Rate                                 The rate at which the jobs are scheduled (events/minute) Jobs Blocked Duration                               The time taken by the jobs in the build queue in the blocked state (sec)
-		Jobs Buildable Duration                             The time taken by the jobs in the build queue in the buildable state (sec)
-		Jobs Execution Time                                 Time taken for job execution (sec) Jobs Queuing Duration                               Time taken by the job in the build queue (sec) Jobs Total Duration                                 Time taken by the job from entering the build queue to completing building (sec)
-		Jobs Waiting Duration                               Time taken by the jobs to spend in their quiet period (sec)
+		jobs_scheduled_rate                                 The rate at which the jobs are scheduled (events/minute) jobs_blocked_duration                               The time taken by the jobs in the build queue in the blocked state (sec) jobs_buildable_duration                             The time taken by the jobs in the build queue in the buildable state (sec) jobs_execution_time                                 Time taken for job execution (sec) jobs_queuing_duration                               Time taken by the job in the build queue (sec) jobs_total_duration                                 Time taken by the job from entering the build queue to completing building (sec) jobs_waiting_duration                               Time taken by the jobs to spend in their quiet period (sec)